redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw jobs start
 ```

-That will start a number of workers determined by the `workers` config on the `JobManager` and then detatch them from the console.
+That will start a number of workers determined by the `workers` config on the `JobManager` and then detach them from the console.
 If you care about the output of that worker then you'll want to have configured a logger that writes to the filesystem or sends to a third party log aggregator.

 To stop the workers: